f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Foundations/02-Effects.md

 1. `Metrics` - creates and manages custom counters and timers.
 2. `Logger` - allows for structured logging with log levels.
-3. `Resource` - allows for bracketing and resource management in the presence of exeptions.
+3. `Resource` - allows for bracketing and resource management in the presence of exceptions.
 4. `Error AppError` -- allows for errors of type `AppError` to be thrown or caught.

 The SDK does not make any assumptions about how `BaseEffs` will be interpreted at runtime, it only assumes that the developer might want use one of the provided core effects systems to interpret them.
 For example, the standard `CoreEffs` uses a prometheus metrics server to interpret the `Metrics` effect while `PureCoreEffs` just ignores the effect entirely.